hknutzen/Netspoc-API/README.md

 - rule_num: Number of rule that will be changed.
 Rules count from 1.
 - src: Object set with 'user' in Netspoc syntax.
 Multiple values allowed.
 - dst: Like 'src'.
-- prt: List of protocols.
+- prt: String with comma separated list of protocols.

 #### remove_from_rule